 - Applying a concrete waterproofing coating.
 The cement-like layer is applied to the walls and floors in your basement with a special heavy brush.
 If applied professionally, it not only helps to protect your basement from excessive moisture, it also adds a complete, nice look.

 - Applying silicate-based materials.
 This coating can be used on walls that have not been painted yet.
 The chemically active elements react with the bricks in the wall and form a hard waterproof surface that can later be painted and decorated.

 - Waterproof paint.
 This paint is similar to regular paint and can be bought in many stores.
 You can easily apply it yourself; however, this waterproofing method might not be 100% effective.

 - Plastic panels.
 This is a more advanced method that should be used in combination with the drainage system.
 Water still can get inside the basement through the wall, but the plastic construction will not let it go further.
 The drainage system on the floor will move the moisture out of your basement.

 Exterior waterproofing is the safest solution to avoid excessive moisture in your basement.
 This is a complex approach to resolve the problem – which involves ground excavation, applying a special waterproof membrane around the house, and installing an advanced drainage system.

 Wet Basement Repair Service By Trustworthy Company

-The No Water System Experts have been in the market for many years.
+No Water System Experts has been in the market for many years.
 With many basements fixed and multiple waterproofing systems installed, we are proud of our excellent reputation.
-We are here to help the people of Montreal to fight their house’s main enemies – excessive water, mold, and damages.
+We are here to help the people of Montreal to fight their house’s main perils – excessive water, mold, and damages.